robert/robert.github.com/_posts/2018-09-10-programming-projects-for-advanced-beginners-3-a.md

 * Build a Tic-Tac-Toe game or "engine" that allows human players to play against each other
 * Plug AIs into our Tic Tac Toe engine
-* Repeatedly play AIs against each other to see which is the best
+* Repeatedly play AIs against each other to see which of them is the best

 This is a reasonable start.
 "Build a Tic-Tac-Toe engine" is a smaller task than "build a perfect Tic-Tac-Toe AI".
 It's already much easier to think about.
 But it's still too big for my liking.
 Fortunately, we don't have to get the chunks perfectly sized first time round.
-We can keep chipping away at them until we have a pile of well-formed tasks that are each small enough to start work on.
+We can keep chipping away at them until we have a pile of well-formed tasks that are each small enough to start working on.

 ### Code skeletons